bzf-2018/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an academic at RMIT and an Honorary Senior Fellow at The University of Melbourne.
+I lead the Big Data and Database Group at [the RMIT Center of Information Discovery and Data Analytics](https://www.rmit.edu.au/research/research-institutes-centres-and-groups/research-centres/centre-for-information-discovery) and am an Honorary Senior Fellow at The University of Melbourne.
 I obtained my PhD in computer science from National University of Singapore and was the winner of [the Best PhD Thesis Award](https://www.comp.nus.edu.sg/programmes/pg/awards/).
-I am the Head of the Big Data and Database Group at [the RMIT Center of Information Discovery and Data Analytics](https://www.rmit.edu.au/research/research-institutes-centres-and-groups/research-centres/centre-for-information-discovery).

 I am generally interested in big data management and mining, with a focus on relational data, geo-spatial data and graph data.
 Currently, my group is working on query optimization in database systems, data quality for ML, data/query pricing, and ML-enhanced algorithms.
 In the past, I proposed the topic of [Civil Computing](http://civilcomputing.co/) with the mission of using data-driven techniques to **improve every individual citizen's daily life** where three typical beneficial domains are House Seeking, Site Selection and Transportation Planning.